warmcat/gitohashi/README.md

 up the avatar images from your server, the client finds no references to the third-party avatar provider and so no privacy issues.

-### Transparent JSON Cache
+### Transparent render cache

-Gitohashi has a sophisticated transparent JSON cache.
+Gitohashi has a sophisticated transparent cache of server-rendered HTML.

 Cache entries are invalidated when the related repo's refs change; gitohashi maintains a hash of all refs in a repo for this purpose.
+The client's Accept-Language locale is part of the cache key, so translated pages are cached per-locale.

 It means that deprecated repos nobody pushes to will keep their caches unless the size limit is reached and the cache content is reaped according to